2020 - 2021 Events

 Wine Down for the Holidays with the Billings Symphony Orchestra & Chorale!

 With your ticket, you will receive a basket complete with 3oz tastings of four different wines, provided by City Vineyard, a Northern Hotel charcuterie serving, access to the live zoom tasting, and a Billings Symphony CD.
-During the live Zoom, you will hear from Abby Reno, Owner of City Vineyard Wine, and Andrew Lynch, owner of Kermit Lynch Wine Merchants.
+During the live Zoom, you will hear from Abby Reno, Owner of City Vineyard Wine, and Anthony Lynch, owner of Kermit Lynch Wine Merchants.

 Enhance your experience with a full bottle of wine and homemade caramelized chocolate-covered almonds!